idfyed/sample-node-app/README.md

 ## Installation

-Clone the repository in your preferred location.
-Change to the root directory of the cloned repository and issue  the following commands:
+Change to the root directory of the project and issue the following commands:

 ### Build the sub package `Diglias EAPI Client`